bentleysec/bentleysec.github.io/_posts/2025-08-13-So-It-Begins.md

 - How I’ll simulate attacker techniques to validate detections.
 - The integrations that will connect my SIEM, SOAR, and threat intel tools into a cohesive workflow.

-This is my blueprint stage—where ideas are still flexible and improvements can be made before I write a single line of config.
+This is my blueprint stage where ideas are still flexible and improvements can be made.
 By the time I’m done building, I’ll have both a functional home lab and a documented path others can adapt for their own learning.